Ali Kiiza: Out of Uganda and into exile

 In June 1981, Kiiza felt unsafe in Uganda.
 He told Obote that the presidential jet needed servicing in the United States.
 He flew the plane to the US, then turned around and flew it back to London, in the United Kingdom.
 Kiiza handed the presidential jet to Lieutenant Colonel Paul Babula (RIP), who flew the Gulfstream II back to Uganda.
 Kiiza settled in the United States, where Gulfstream Aerospace offered him employment.
 He returned to Uganda in 1986, after Yoweri Museveni had become president.

 After 1986

-In 1987, Kiiza was recalled back into he Air Force.
+In 1987, Kiiza was recalled back into the Air Force.
 He served as Museveni's chief pilot from 1987 until 2012.
 During this period, Kiiza recalls flying president Nelson Mandela, when he visited Uganda in 1994.
 He flew him from Entebbe to Addis Ababa, Ethiopia, then to Pretoria, South Africa.
 Other notable passengers include president Paul Kagame of Rwanda.

 In July 2018, Ali Muhammed Kiiza was retired from the UPDF at the rank of Major General.
 However, he continues to serve as a senior presidential adviser on Air Force matters, a role he was first appointed to in 1998.